DAVID REYNOLDS

 Supercars Podiums: 44

-The story for Reynolds is of a popular larrikin who has found his ideal environment to thrive in.
+David Reynolds is one of the most successful and popular drivers on the 2025 Supercars grid and features the story of a popular larrikin who has found his ideal environment to thrive in at Team 18.

 As a youngster, Reynolds won multiple Australian titles on his way to the Supercars grid, including the 2004 Australian Formula Ford Championship and ’07 Porsche Carrera Cup crown.